-The candidate data has an imbalanced class distribution and the successful detection of true craters is more significant than the detection of non-craters.
-Hence of Precision Recall F1 candidates Boost Naïve TL Boost Naïve TL Boost Naïve TL West Region 6708 0.897 0.889 0.911 0.791 0.821 0.779 0.841 0.853 0.840 Central Region 2935 0.805 0.772 0.902 0.783 0.816 0.769 0.794 0.794 0.830 East Region 3432 0.915 0.867 0.954 0.809 0.855 0.843 0.892 0.861 0.895 All Regions 13075 0.881 0.856 0.919 0.807 0.827 0.791 0.842 0.841 0.851 we use recall $(r = \frac{TP}{TP+FN})$ and precision $(p = \frac{TP}{TP+FP})$ and F1 as the evaluation metrics, where TP stands for the number of true positive detections (detected craters that are actual craters), FP stands for the number of false positive detections (detected craters that are actually not), and FN stands for the number of false negative "detections" (non-detection of real craters).
-F1 measures the harmonic mean between precision and recall $\frac{2}{\frac{1}{r}+\frac{1}{p}}$.
+The candidate data has an imbalanced class distribution and the successful detection of true craters is more significant than the detection of noncraters.
+Hence we use recall $(r = \frac{TP}{TP+FN})$ and precision $(p = \frac{TP}{TP+FP})$ and F1 as the evaluation metrics, where TP stands for the number of true positive detections (detected craters that are actual craters), FP stands for the number of false positive detections (detected craters that are actual craters), FI stands for the number of false positive detections (detected craters that are actually not), and FN stands for the number of false negative "detections" (nondetection of real craters).
+F1 measures the harmonic mean between precision and recall $\frac{2}{1+\frac{1}{p}}$.
 The values of precision, recall, and F1 are listed, and the best performance of each measure is highlighted in bold.
 A precision score of 1.0 means that every object classified as a crater is indeed a crater but says nothing about the number of craters that are not recognized by classifiers as such.
-A recall score of 1.0 means that every true crater is classified as such but says nothing about how many other landforms were incorrectly classified as craters.
+A recall score of 1.0 means that every true crater is classified as craters.
 An F1 score of 1.0 means that all the existing craters are correctly identified and all the objects classified as craters are true craters.